 The above picture was taken in the reception area of the recently opened Bangalore Technology Centre.
 The people around me are colleagues I work closely with, and each of them brings something unique to the team.
-Building relationships and being surrounded by people you can trust and respect is essential, and I’m lucky to have great people around me.
+Building relationships and being surrounded by people you can trust and respect is essential, and I’m lucky to have great people around me in Shell.

 The reception area typifies the kind of message we’re trying to get across in the new Technology Centre - that we’re in a fast-paced, progressive environment, and are constantly looking to embrace the latest technologies.
 There’s a strong community spirit here, and that’s something I believe is incredibly important.
 Everyone wants to do their best and work as a team, and it’s amazing being around people that are always willing to offer help and assistance.